Limousin cattle: 18th and 19th centuries

-At the beginning of the 19th century, a bonus was introduced to reward farmers who retained their best bulls, though they were not productive.
-The increase in weight of the animals began with improved grassland.
-The second half of the 19th century had the arrival of fertilizers and improved pastures such as clover and ryegrass, which not only improved the productivity of existing fields, but also transformed the moorland pasture.
-Vineyards affected by phylloxera were also being returned to pasture.

-The results were not immediate.
-In 1862, cattle sold at La Souterraine weighed about 600 kg.
-The decline of Anglomania in favour of economic pragmatism, and the criticism and fall of the aristocracy aided the development of Limousin cattle.
-The crowning moment was the honour received by the bull Achilles Caillaud to open the competition in Paris for all breeds in 1886 (the year the Limousin Herd Book was created), and the grand champion prize of all breeds won three years later by Charles Léobardy for his team.
+20th and 21st centuries

 The First World War slowed down the growth of the Limousin breed, which carried through the interwar years despite a reorganisation of the herd book in 1923.
 Herd book registrations grew slowly, from 600,000 animals in 1890 to 800,000 in 1940.

 The Limousin breed almost disappeared when the French government planned to combine it with the Garonne, Quercy, and Blonde des Pyrenées breeds, during the formation of the Blonde d'Aquitaine breed in 1962.
 All of these cattle belonged to the "blond and red" branch of cattle.
 Limousin breeders fiercely opposed the merger and the Limousin breed was retained.

 The Limousin breed resumed its growth in the 1960s.
 The size of the French Limousin herd has increased sharply in recent years, with a 50% increase in numbers in France in 15 years.
 Today, it is the second-most numerous French beef breed, behind Charolais and ahead of Blonde d'Aquitaine.
 In 2004, of about 900,000 Limousin cows, 63,000 were recorded in the herd book.
 At that time, 20,000 bulls were used for breeding, 10% through artificial insemination, and 1,600 were recorded in the Herd Book.
 France's Limousin herd grew by 2.6% in 2014 to 2.69 million head as of 31 Dec., including 1.09 million cows.